jeremjlr/MulDisplay/README.md

   <li>IrrlichtLime under the Zlib License, see https://github.com/greenya/irrlichtlime.</li>
   <li>Irrlicht under the Zlib/libpng License, see https://sourceforge.net/projects/irrlicht/ or https://irrlicht.sourceforge.io/.</li>
 </ul>

+## Hire Me
+If you have any offer that is beyond the scope of simple licensing or if you simply like one of my products, feel free to reach out to me, I am open to any opportunity, anywhere.

 ## Contact
 If you have any question or suggestion feel free to reach out to us at jerem.jlr@gmail.com.